CallMeJaja/STORE-CLI/README.md

 # STORE-CLI: Your Command-Line E-Commerce Application

-STORE-CLI is a command-line e-commerce application built with C++ for managing users and their transactions.
-It currently uses JSON files for data persistence.
-Future development will include product and category management and expanded administrator capabilities.
+STORE-CLI is a command-line application built with C++ that provides a virtual store management system.
+It utilizes JSON files for data storage, enabling seamless handling of products, categories, users, and transactions.
+Designed with a modular architecture, the project separates business logic, data access, and user interface for better maintainability.
+STORE-CLI is actively being developed to include advanced management features, performance optimization, and enhanced security, making it a straightforward yet powerful solution for e-commerce in a terminal-based environment.

 ## Features